ranjankumar9/Shop-offer/Readme.md

 Frontend Deployed Link :- https://shopoffer.vercel.app/

 # ShopOffer.com

-Clone of HealthKart a shopping website for Medicine where you can find all latest arrivals in medicine, supplement, Vitamins and all kind of health accessory
+Clone of Snapdeal
+Snapdeal is an Indian e-commerce company, based in New Delhi, India.
+It was founded in February 2010 by Kunal Bahl and Rohit Bansal.
+Snapdeal was one of the largest online marketplaces in India.

 # Team Members